panda3d/panda3d/cmake/README.md

 [sudo] make install
 ```

-It is recommended to create a separate directory to build Panda3D:
+Instead, it is recommended to create a separate directory to build Panda3D:
 ```sh
 mkdir build
 cd build/